aharia22/Novel-Biomarker-Prediction-for-Lung-Cancer/README.md

 ### Data Preprocessing (Part I)

-Preparation of the data for the ML algorithms includes a pipeline:
+Preparation of the data for the ML algorithms includes a pipeline containing various bioinformatics tools:
+'''mermaid
+flowchart TB
+  SRA Acessions --> SRA-Toolkits prefetch
+'''

 * To use SRA-Toolkits prefetch to retrieve all samples: